FernandaAmaral/operationalResearch/README.md

 # Operational Research

-Activities of the Operational Research Discipline of the Master's Degree in Applied Computing
+Weekly activities of the Operational Research Discipline of the Master's Degree in Applied Computing

 > Department of Computer Science - University of Brasília